 Mr GG is big granola fan.
 He likes to have some with his yoghurt in the morning.
 The kids on the other hand have it as an after school snack with yoghurt.
 Even though I make my granola recipe often, and it makes 1.1kgs we ran out again.
 The next time we ran out it was Mr GG who bought a commercial granola.
 He bought a cheapie brand… as is his way.
 He thought all granola would taste like the one I make.
 When I asked him why he bought a packaged version he said he thought it would be easier for me.
 The granola he bought is still sitting in the cupboard unloved.
 It was sampled by the family and now NOBODY wants to eat it.
 Needless to say it wasn’t nice.

-So after all that I guess I started to realise that my granola recipe is rather special.
+After all that I guess I started to realise that my granola recipe is rather special.
 Especially if it pleases everyone in the family!

 Therefore I think it’s time to share it with my lovely readers.
 This is a no fuss recipe and you can swap the types of nuts or seeds you use to change the flavour, just keep the quantities the same as my recipe.
 I have a wide oven so I use the large grill tray to spread the granola out for baking.
 That way I only need one tray.
 If you have a regular size oven you should line two large baking trays with paper and rotated them during cooking.